Sianne Ngai: Awards

-Ngai has been a recipient of a 2007-08 Charles A. Rysamp Fellowship from the American Council of Learned Societies.
-She was a Fellow at the Institute of Advanced Studies in Berlin, Germany in 2014-15.
-She was awarded an honorary Doctorate of Philosophy in Humanities from the University of Copenhagen in Copenhagen, Denmark in 2015.

-Her book Our Aesthetic Categories: Zany, Cute, Interesting was the winner of the MLA James Russell Lowell Prize and the PCA/ACA Ray and Pat Browne award.
+Ngai was the recipient of a 2007 Charles A. Rysamp Research Fellowship from the American Council of Learned Societies.
+She was a fellow at the Berlin Institute for Advanced Study in 2014–15.
+She was awarded an honorary doctorate in philosophy from the University of Copenhagen in 2015, and won a Guggenheim Fellowship in 2024.
+Her book Our Aesthetic Categories: Zany, Cute, Interesting was the winner of the James Russell Lowell Prize (2012).